skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

 If you get a "Need Seed!" message on your first use, it means that your Skywallet is not a new one and has a firmware already initialized.

-**Note - If you do get a Need Seed! message on your first use of the Skywallet, then please refrain from using the device any further.**
+**Note - If you do get a Need Seed! message on your first use of the Skywallet, refrain from using the device.**

-Also for further assistance, **Please contact the support team immediately.**
+For further assistance, **Please contact the support team immediately.**

 You can use the following link to contact support: **[Support Page](store.skycoin.net/pages/support)**